bx-r0/Coursera_Cryptography_1/README.md

 ## Week 1 - Many time pad
 This programming assignment involved the cracking of 10 ciphertexts that had been encrypted using the same one time pad.

-This assignment was designed to show that a one-time pad should only be used once.
+This assignment was designed to show that a one-time pad should only be used **once**.

 ## Week 2 - AES